harcokuppens/mirror/README.md

 ## Installation

-The `mirror` and `diffdir` commands are simple scripts in `bash`, so you can easily fetch it for a specific version from github:
+The `mirror` and `diffdir` commands are simple scripts in `bash`, so you can easily fetch the latest release version from github:

     REPO="harcokuppens/mirror"
     LATEST_TAG="$(curl -s https://api.github.com/repos/${REPO}/releases/latest | jq -r '.tag_name')"